epheo/shaddock/README.rst

-Panama
+Shaddock
 ============
-Panama provides a platform deployed in http://docker.com containers following a predefined template (like a basic http://openstack.org infrastructure.)
+Shaddock provides a platform deployed in http://docker.com containers following a predefined template (like a basic http://openstack.org infrastructure.)

 Usage
 -----
-A basic infrastructure template can be found in [Panama-template](https://github.com/Epheo/panama-template) repository.
+A basic infrastructure template can be found in [Shaddock-template](https://github.com/Epheo/shaddock-template) repository.
 This template deploy a basic OpenStack infrastructure.
-You can/should edit it in **/var/lib/panama**
+You can/should edit it in **/var/lib/shaddock**

 Common commands are:
     - build [service_name]